SivakMykyta/Digital-electronics-1/Labs/08-traffic-lights/README.md

 ## Preparation tasks (done before the lab at home)

-1. See [schematic](https://github.com/tomas-fryza/digital-electronics-1/blob/master/docs/nexys-a7-sch.pdf) or [reference manual](https://reference.digilentinc.com/reference/programmable-logic/nexys-a7/reference-manual) of the Nexys A7 board and find out the connection of two RGB LEDs, ie to which FPGA pins are connected and how.
+1. Connection of two RGB LEDs, ie to which FPGA pins are connected and how:

 | **RGB LED** | **Artix-7 pin names** | **Red** | **Yellow** | **Green** |
 | :-: | :-: | :-: | :-: | :-: |